flakiness/flakiness-report/README.md

 }
 ```

+## Report Concepts

+1. **File Paths**
+  All paths inside report are posix-paths, relative to the git root, no matter what
+  platform the tests are executed at.
+1. **Test**
+  A test is a location in source
+2. **Suite**
+  Suite is a group of tests.
+Suites might be of different types, and also can have location in file.
+3. **Environment**
+  Environment is a key-value set that describe an execution environment.
+Environments contain description about operating system or testing properties.
+Certain reporters allow running the same tests under different environments, i.e. running the same set of end-2-end browser tests against different browsers.
+In this case, it is natural to
+  include browser as part of the execution environment.
+Flakiness JSON Report allows
+  expressing test runs under different environments.
+4. **Run Attempts**
+  Each test execution under certain environment is a run attempt.
+Sometimes, test runners might auto-retry failed tests.
+In the Flakiness Report, this will be recorded as another run attempt for the same test, under the same environment.
+5. **Test Statuses**
+  Each run attempt has an actual status and an expected status.
+Usually, the expected status is a `passed`, but certain test runners allow marking tests as "always fail".
+  In this case, their expeced status will be `failed`.
+6. **Test Tags**
+  Each test might have a **tag** - a case-insensetive marker, attached to the tag.
+  Tags are static, meaning that they cannot be attached to tests dynamically during execution.
+Usually test tags are only changed when the source code is changed.
+  A common example of tags would be `smoke`, `e2e`, `regression`, and so on.
+  Flakiness Report viewer allows filtering reports by tags.
+7. **Annotations**
+  Each test run might also have an annotation, attached to the run.
+  Unlike tags, annotations are dynamic: they are attached to run attempts, rather than tests themselves.
+  Flakienss Report Viewer allows filtering tests by annotations.
+  Annotations are commonly used for both dynamic and static test data.
+Examples include:
+  - `skip` annotations that mark tests as `skipped`.
+These don't have any descripton.
+  - `owner` annotations with owner name in the description.
+These are often used
+    to assign owners to a particular test.

 ## NPM Package

 The repository is published to NPM and is compatible with both Node.js and browser environments: